Vetpetmon/uBlock-residue-free/README.md

 ```
 ### Experimental, not recommended
 If you do not care for performance, you may use the regex list to block phising sites instead.
+This list is set up to block sites nobody knows about about, through detecting typosquats.
 This may not catch everything, and might block innocent sites.
 It is, in theory, far more secure.
 Only a few websites (especially popular ones) are supported.
 ```